 Why get a conditioner that increases your problems than getting rid of them?

 You need to know the flow rate of the system where you would like to install.
-Let us help you understand which models are best suited for your homes.
+Let us help you understand which models are best suited for your homes, apartments, bathrooms or appliances.

 The flow rate is also known as discharge rate and can be found along with the pump specs/manuals or on the pump itself in Litres per second (LPS), Litres per minute (LPM), Litres per hour (LPH).

 For an apartment,

 If you want to install a unit for 1 bathroom go for Aqua Bathroom (AC9) in the water supply line of that bathroom.